codophilic/LearnDocker/Docker.md

         7. Dead.

-    - This is important to know.
-Since a container is just an instance of the image, it doesn't need to be running all time.
+    - A container is just an instance of the image, it doesn't need to be running all time.

 - For an example, in docker if run command, **`docker run hello-world`**

     1) **`docker`**: It is docker engine and used to run docker program.
 It tells to the operating system that you are running docker program.

-    2) **`run`**: This subcommand is used to create and run a docker container.
+    2) **`run`**: This sub-command is used to create and run a docker container.

     3) **`hello-world`**: It is a name of an image.
 You need to specify the name of an image which is to load into the container.